 For example, a standing child support order reflects the income the paying parent earned when the judge signed the order.
 However, several months later, the paying parent loses their job due to their employer shutting down their business.
 This is an issue beyond the parent’s control that will undoubtedly influence their ability to meet their child support obligation.
 In this situation, the parent can petition for a modification to their support order that reflects these new circumstances.

 It’s important to note that the underlying justification for any modification to a child support order must be an issue completely outside of the petitioner’s control.
 For example, if you must pay child support, you cannot simply quit your job and claim that you can’t afford your support obligation.
 A few examples of situations that would justify a petition to modify a support order include job loss or change in income due to no fault of the petitioner, sudden development of a severe medical condition, or a catastrophic injury that results in permanent disability.

 These are examples of ways in which the child support guidelines are not fixed.
 If you have children from a previous marriage, that will be taken into account as well.
 Our firm addresses them both in the initial child support proceedings and later on, when court orders need to be modified.

 Child support disputes can be some of the most challenging family law cases any parent can face, and it’s vital to have legal counsel you can trust in these situations.
 There are many situations calling for flexibility, and we would be happy to go over them with you in our initial consultation.
-To set up such a consultation, contact Helton, Cody & Associates, PLLC, in Hickory, by calling 888-321-0494
+To set up such a consultation, contact Law Office of Lyndon R. Helton, PLLC, in Hickory, by calling 888-321-0494